(For a synopsis of the tragedy, please see What was the Golden Calf?)

 Why couldn't they have listened to Chur?

 And even at the point that the calf appeared, could they not have said, "Whoa!
 Wait just one second here!
 Hmm...I'm going to step out and do some hitbodedut before I do anything else.
-At least, I can say a chapter of Tehillim!"
+At the very least, I can say a chapter of Tehillim before acting!"

 They could have taken a step away from everyone and engaged in conversation with Hashem at any point during the ride.